 - We offer competitive spreads

-- Use AvaTradeGO to trade on mobile – anywhere you go
+- Use AvaTradeGO to trading mobile in UK – anywhere you go

 Demand By Oil

 Transportation: the road transportation sector is responsible for the majority of oil consumption, according to the World Oil Outlook (W00).
 In 2015, this figure was responsible for 45% of global demand, and is likely to remain that way until 2040.
 The construction and mining industry is the second largest contributor to oil demand.
 It includes cement, iron, steel, and glass production.
 The importance of construction and mining will gradually diminish as we move towards a service-oriented economy.

 Agriculture, residential demand, and commercial demand for crude oil amounts to 11% of global demand.
 Demand in this industry will likely not change for the next 2 decades.
 Over time, crude oil demand will remain high with the aviation industry.
 An estimated 5.3 mb/d of electricity generation is expected, with long-term prospects likely to slow down.
 In time, China will likely have an increased appetite for crude oil.
 Close in tow is India which is one of the world’s fastest growing economies in terms of its consumption of crude oil.
 More cars in India translates into greater demand for crude oil and petroleum.
 Much the same is true in Brazil, which remains at the forefront of the global chemical market and the production and manufacture of polyethylene.

 What Factors Influences the Price of Crude oil?

 A myriad of factors impacts oil prices daily.
 These include speculators who bid on oil futures contracts.
 These contracts are agreements that give traders the right to buy oil at a set price.
 Buyers and sellers determine delivery dates in the future, at a pre-set price.

 Multiple factors need to be considered, including the following:

 - Oil Demand